-If your furnace smells while running, it’s attempting to tell you something’s up.
-We’ve put together a list of the top six furnace smells so you can know what causes them and how to fix them.
+If your furnace smells while heating, it’s trying to tell you something’s up.
+We’ve compiled a list of the top six furnace smells so you can learn what causes them and how to fix them.
 These include:

 - Burning smell from furnace